-Dr Claire L. Jones is a Senior Lecturer in the History of Medicine and Deputy Director of the Centre for the History of Medicine, Ethics and Medical Humanities.
+Dr Claire L. Jones is a Senior Lecturer in the History of Medicine.

 She has held grants as both Principal Investigator and Co-Investigator from the Academy of Medical Sciences, Arts and Humanities Research Council, Wellcome Trust, Scientific Instrument Society, and the Leeds Philosophical and Literary Society.
 She has also developed public engagement projects with a number of non-academic partners, including Thackray Medical Museum, Leeds Museums and Galleries, and the Florence Nightingale Museum.